RelapseGFX/Rental-website/src/premises/rent/listings/Premise260m2.md

 ---
-title: Premise 260 m2
+title: Premise 258 m2
 location: 6046 E 21st St, Indianapolis, IN 46219
 price: $1,200/month
 bedrooms: 2
-bathrooms: 1.5
+bathrooms: 1
-squareArea: 260
+squareArea: 258
 terrace: 1
 carParking: 2
+floor: -1
+height: 4.20
-floor: 1
+entrance: 1
 tags: ["post", "rent"]
 image: /assets/rentals/Premise260m2.jpg
 imageAlt: View of the living room with large windows overlooking the lake
 amenities:
-  - "Covered parking"
+  - "Outdoor parking"
-  - "Pet-friendly"
-  - "Swimming pool"
 ---

 Located in the dynamic neighborhood of Prishtina e Re, this modern commercial space spans an impressive 258 m² and is oriented to the south, ensuring plenty of natural light throughout the day.
 With a ceiling height of 4.20 m, the locale offers a spacious environment that can accommodate various business needs, particularly ideal for storage or warehousing.